This post may contain affiliate links. Read my disclosure policy.

 - 1/4 cup chopped pecans

-- 1/2 cup Dole Pineapple Tidbits in 100& Pineapple Juice, drained and juice reserved
+- 1/2 cup Pineapple Tidbits in Pineapple Juice from a can, drained and juice reserved

 - 1 Tablespoon brown sugar